Dear readers of ADxS.org, please forgive the disruption.

 • Psychasthenia (neuroses)6

-• Schizophrenia (here: strange ideas, extraordinary feelings, etc.) - sharp decline6
+• Schizophrenia (here: strange ideas, unusual feelings, etc.) - sharp decline6

 There were deteriorations in the following areas